zombiemaker/exp-google-apps-script-chatbot-aws/README.md

 1. From your Apps Script project screen, select File > "Project Properties"
 1. Select the "Script properties" tab
 1. Select "Add row"
-1. In the property name field, type in "aws_accesskey"
+1. In the property name field, type in "aws_iam_accesskey"
 1. In the property value field, type in the AWS access key that you have access to
 1. Select "Add row"
-1. In the property name field, type in "aws_secretkey"
+1. In the property name field, type in "aws_iam_secretkey"
 1. In the property value field, type in the AWS secret key that is associated with the AWS access key
 1. Select "Add row"
 1. In the property name field, type in "aws_default_region"